2021 Vault Rankings

 CEO: Miguel Zaldivar, Jr.

-Hiring Partners: Timothy A. Lloyd (U.S.), Justin O’Brien and Julia McLetchie (Boston), Carin Carithers, Jess Ellsworth, Ajay Kuntamukkala, and Will Yavinsky (DC), Brian R. Chappell and Allison Caplis-Mandelberg (Baltimore), Niki Frangos Tuttle and Craig Umbaugh (Denver), Cullen G. Taylor and Chris Pickens (McLean), Christina Pallares and Kenneth Kirschner (NY), Mike Turrill (LA), Juan Garcia (Miami), Kelliann Payne (Philadelphia), Cristina Rodriguez (Houston), Jon Layman (SF), Nate Gallon (Silicon Valley)
+Hiring Partners: Timothy A. Lloyd (U.S.); Julia McLetchie (Boston); Carin Carithers, Jess Ellsworth, Ajay Kuntamukkala, and Will Yavinsky (DC); Brian R. Chappell and Allison Caplis (Baltimore); Niki Frangos Tuttle and Craig Umbaugh (Denver); Cullen G. Taylor and Chris Pickens (McLean); Christine Pallares and Kenneth Kirschner (NY); Mike Turrill (LA); Kelliann Payne (Philadelphia); Cristina Rodriguez (Houston); Nate Gallon (Silicon Valley)

 2.5K - 3K